gerryyang/mac-utils/tools/VPS/jekyll/my-jekyll-project/_posts/2021-04-09-vs-code-in-action.markdown

 Clang-Format is a tool to format C/C++/Java/JavaScript/Objective-C/Objective-C++/Protobuf code.
 It can be configured with a config file within the working folder or a parent folder.
 Configuration see: http://clang.llvm.org/docs/ClangFormatStyleOptions.html

-## Format Files
+## Format Files (批量格式化代码)

-Visual Studio code format all files.
+Visual Studio code format all files

+Use the extension called Format Files.

+Download the extension called ”Format Files” on VSCode.
+Select and open the folder with files to format on VSCode.
+Press Ctrl+Shift+P to open command palette.
+Enter "Start Format Files: Workspace" and select this option.

 ## Switcher